 Gathering under the banner of “The Union of Thwar in Libya,” they demanded the postponement of a chief of staff being nominated until after the interim government is formed.

 “We were not consulted about the nomination of a chief of staff.
+We are competent but they did not give us the chance to put forward our own candidates” for the post, Naker said.

 Earlier on Thursday, some 150 officers and sub-officers in the eastern city of al-Baida unanimously approved Haftar’s appointment and announced the army’s reactivation.